-ART BKT (ART bracketing) Each time the shutter is releas
+ART BKT (ART bracketing)

 Each time the shutter is released, the camera records multiple images, each with a different art filter setting.
 You can turn art filter bracketing on or off separately for each picture mode.

 - · Recording may take some time. - · ART BKT cannot be combined with WB BKT or ISO BKT.